qgis/QGIS-Enhancement-Proposals/qep-415-dependancy-graph-processing-model.md

 * Fix export to python

+Export a model to a python implementation is borken as soon as there is a branch in the model (see ticket https://github.com/qgis/QGIS/issues/49053).
+Because the export to python flatten all algorithms and not necessarily in the right order

 Once we have a working implementation in the processAlgorithm method.
-It’s easier to also adopt the Kahn's algorithm to the method responsible for exporting a model to python(  `QgsProcessingModelAlgorithm::asPythonCode`) As the kahn’s algorithm does not flatten if statements it would fix export to python in  every model that use branching logic (see ticket #49053).
+It’s easier to also adopt the Kahn's algorithm to the method responsible for exporting a model to python(  `QgsProcessingModelAlgorithm::asPythonCode`) As the kahn’s algorithm does not flatten if statements it would fix export to python in  every model that use branching logic.

 Although a [depth first search  variation of the Kahn's algorithm](https://en.wikipedia.org/wiki/Topological_sorting#Depth-first_search) should be used because in this case not only the order of execution matters, but also the block indent order needs to be taken into consideration.